Totm33606/aif-project/part1/README.md

 How to train ?
 1. Go to the `part1` folder.
-2. Download `MovieGenre.zip`and put it in the `part1`folder.
-3. `docker build -t aif-project-image -f .\Dockerfile .`
+2. Run: `docker build -t aif-project-image -f .\Dockerfile .`
-4. `docker run --gpus all -v .\code:/app/code --ipc host --name aif-project-container aif-project-image`
+3. And then, run: `docker run --gpus all -v .\code:/app/code --ipc host --name aif-project-container aif-project-image`